Paddywaan-zz/CorpseBloomPlusPlus/README.md

 v1.0.6 - Fix UI "randomly" not loading on initialization.

 ## Changelog:
+v1.0.5
-v1.0.5 - Fixed balance issue with multiplicative heal scaling: removed corpseblooms "increase healing by 100%".
+* Fixed balance issue with multiplicative heal scaling: removed corpseblooms "increase healing by 100%".
+* Fixed issue with reserveHealth not incrementing upon rejuvinationRack pickup.
+* Fixed issue with double double healing (yes you read that right.
+Racks double healing when added to reserve, and then double when consumed from reserve to heal Health.).
+* Fixed scaling with large quantities of racks and blooms.
+* Fixed various broken hooks & ensured compatability with Scorched Acres update.

 v1.0.4 - Added example video to readme